pymupdf/PyMuPDF/docs/widget.rst

     .. attribute:: border_dashes

-       A list of integers defining the dash properties of the border line.
+       A list/tuple of integers defining the dash properties of the border line.
 This is only meaningful if *border_style == "D"* and :attr:`border_color` is provided.

     .. attribute:: choice_values

        Python sequence of strings defining the valid choices of list boxes and combo boxes.
-For these widget types the property is mandatory.
+For these widgets, this property is mandatory and must contain at least two items.
 Ignored for other types.
-The sequence must contain at least two items.
-When updating the widget, this sequence will always the complete new list of values must be specified.

     .. attribute:: field_name